Peanut Butter Fingers

 This does not at all dismiss or discount the really hard days — days filled with horrible news, true challenges or mental health struggles — but in the normalcy of regular days, I love the way he said it’s up to HIM to find and live out his own joy.

 I’m thinking of my Monday conversations with my coffee shop friend a lot lately.
 I’m thinking of his cancer journey and his incredible perspective.
-I’m thinking of the hope he carries with him everyday, his strong faith and Romans 5:3.
+And thinking of the hope he carries with him everyday, his strong faith and Romans 5:3.
 I’m praying.
 I’m also fully believing my mom will be okay, which is exactly what she is believing, too.
-So much of my joy and the optimism I feel in life is something I learned from my mother and it’s something I deeply hope and pray our boys feel every day.
+So much of my joy and the optimism I feel in life is something I learned from my mother.
+And it’s something I deeply hope and pray our boys feel every day.

-I believe I am naturally a more optimistic person and I’ve always felt like a lot of my positivity in life stems from gratitude.
+I believe I am naturally a more optimistic person.
+And I’ve always felt like a lot of my positivity in life stems from gratitude.
 My last prayer before bed every single night and my first prayer when I wake up in the morning is always, always one of immense gratitude.
 Even during really, really hard days.
 But even as someone who feels naturally predisposed to be joyful, I have days where I feel really off.
-I have days where I feel bitey, prickly and just generally less patient, more easily annoyed, angrier and all things unpleasant.
+I have days where I feel bitey, and prickly.
+And just generally less patient, more easily annoyed, angrier and all things unpleasant.

 Another small thing I’ve been doing for years is asking myself a simple question: “Will whatever is bugging me matter in a year?”
 If the answer is no, why am I giving it any energy and letting it ruin my day?
 (This obviously does not work for the big stuff, but for the little things we sometimes let take up a bigger space in our minds than they deserve, it works wonders for me.)

-I wanted to take a minute to share some of the mood-boosting ideas you guys shared with me via Instagram below as well because I found them so helpful and also just plain fun to read.
-You guys inspire me so much in my life and I’ve found myself thinking about what you all shared with me a lot over the past week.
+I wanted to take a minute to share some of the mood-boosting ideas you guys shared with me via Instagram.
+I found them so helpful and also just plain fun to read.
+You guys inspire me so much in my life.
+And I’ve found myself thinking about what you all shared with me a lot over the past week.
 Knowing sometimes we all have to be a little more proactive if we want to take control of our days and find a way to get ourselves out of a funk can help make those rough days feel a little less isolating, frustrating and daunting.

 Your most popular mood boosting ideas: